padajar/padajar.github.io/_posts/2026-01-21-taking-your-medicine.md

 Every year, I get together with about 75 other people, many of them friends from my undergrad dorm, and do the MIT Mystery Hunt.
 If you’ve never heard of it (or puzzle hunts before), each of the following could reasonably be a puzzle you encounter:

 * You’re trying to solve a crossword puzzle.
 But they neglected to attach a diagram.
 Also, each clue has an extra letter.
 So does each entry.
-But somehow, you need put it together.
+But somehow, you need to put it together.
 * A jigsaw puzzle, but the picture is blank, and it can be made 6 different ways, and each way it gets made has a hidden message.
 * A set of assorted pictures that seemingly have nothing to do with each other.
 What you didn’t know at first was that each image obliquely clues a song by Neil Ciciriega.